 Metropolitan Planning Organizations (MPOs) are federally designated local transportation planning agencies that are responsible for conducting regional transportation planning in a continuing, cooperative, and comprehensive manner.
 MPOs were introduced by the Federal-Aid Highway Act of 1962 and are required to represent localities in all urbanized areas with populations over 50,000.
-The Wilmington Urban Area Metropolitan Planning Organization is the MPO recognized by the Federal Highway Administration (FHWA) and Federal Transit Administration (FTA) for the Wilmington Urban Area.
-The MPO consists of representatives from the City of Wilmington (lead planning agency), Town of Wrightsville Beach, Town of Carolina Beach, Town of Kure Beach, Town of Belville, Town of Leland, Town of Navassa, New Hanover County, Brunswick County, Pender County, the Cape Fear
+The Wilmington Urban Area Metropolitan Planning Organization (WMPO) is the MPO recognized by the Federal Highway Administration (FHWA) and Federal Transit Administration (FTA) for the Wilmington Urban Area.
+The WMPO consists of representatives from the City of Wilmington (lead planning agency), Town of Wrightsville Beach, Town of Carolina Beach.
+Town of Kure Beach.
+Town of Belville, Town of Leland, Town of Navassa, New Hanover County, Brunswick County, Pender

-Public Transportation Authority and North Carolina Department of Transportation.
+County, the Cape Fear Public Transportation Authority (Wave Transit), and the North Carolina Board of Transportation.
 The WMPO's planning area is approximately 494 square miles and encompasses all of New Hanover County and portions of Brunswick and Pender counties.